Contents

 7. Optimization and return on investment

-Benchmarking has shown that the transition to AI-powered call centers can reduce operational costs by 30-70%, while providing 24/7 coverage at no extra cost.(source)
+A cloud call center is never static.
+Once in place, it must evolve: adjustments to scenarios, enrichment of customer journeys, A/B testing, integration of new channels… Benchmarking has shown that transitioning to AI-powered call centers can reduce operational costs by 30-70%, while providing 24/7 coverage at no extra cost.(source)

 Advantages of virtual call centers vs. traditional call centers